25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 - React converts these virtual elements into real DOM elements as necessary.
 This process of finding the minimum number of changes that must be made in order to make the virtual DOM tree and the actual DOM tree identical is called **reconciliation**.

-- The Diffing algorithm is used to identify these changes:
+- A Diffing algorithm is used to identify these changes.

   - This algorithm is very fast and efficient
   - It makes few assumptions: